OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 ## 1. Introduction to Field Metadata

 Field metadata is a collection of descriptive information about model fields.
-It defines various fields used in business scenarios, including the type, length, default value, required status, read-only status, relationships, and more.
-Through this metadata, the system can control data responses, processing, and interactions in a unified manner, abstracting common requirements to ensure data consistency, accuracy, and completeness.
+It defines various fields used in the business scenario for that model, as well as the field type, length, default value, required status, readonly status, and relationships of each field.
+Through this metadata, the system can control data response, processing, and interaction according to a unified pattern.
+It also allows for the abstraction of common requirements, ensuring data consistency, accuracy, and integrity.

 ## 2. Field Metadata Attributes